openafs-contrib/ansible-openafs/docs/source/modules/openafs_build_redhat_rpms.rst

 Build OpenAFS source and binary RPM packages for RedHat family distributions from an OpenAFS source distibution.

 The source distribution files must be already present in the *sdist* directory on the remote node.
-The source distribution files can transferred to the remote node or may be created by running ``make-release`` in a git checkout on remote node.
+The source distribution files may be created with the ``openafs_build_sdist`` module.

 The :ref:`openafs_build_redhat_rpms <openafs_build_redhat_rpms_module>` module will create the rpm workspace directories and populate the SPECS and SOURCES directories from the source distribution files and the file options, then will build the source and binary rpm files with ``rpmbuild``.